smatting/pointer-cc/README.md

 ```

-In the `[bindings]` section you add mappings of your midi control knobs to commands for pointer-cc.
-To determin the correct value for the  `cc` field turn the knob you want to use and note down the control number atthe MIDI status barat the bottom of the pointer-cc window and change `cc` field to it.
+In the `[bindings]` section, you map MIDI control knobs to pointer-cc commands.
+To determine the correct `cc` field value, note the control number displayed in the MIDI status bar at the bottom of the pointer-cc window.

-The `command` field determines what happens when you adust the midi controller.
+The `command` field specifies the action performed when adjusting the MIDI controller.

-- `pan-x` pan the cursor horizontally.
+- `pan-x`: pan the cursor horizontally.
 A CC value `0` pans the pointer all the way left

 - `pan-x-inv` pan the cursor horizonally.
 A CC value of `127` pans the pointer  all the way left